sdgilley/content-maintenance/docs/automation-deployment.md

 1. **Review their access:**
    - Did they have access to repository secrets?
-   - Did they create the PAT used for automation?
    - Did they have admin access?

 2. **Rotate credentials they had access to:**
-   - Generate new GitHub PAT
-   - Update `GH_ACCESS_TOKEN` secret
-   - Change SMTP password if they knew it
+   - Refresh any SMTP or email credentials they used
+   - Review a new workflow token or auth session if needed
-   - Update all related secrets
+   - Update related secrets only if necessary

 3. **Review recent activity:**
    - Check audit logs for their actions